transloadit/uppy/website/src/guide/contributing.md

 npm install
 ```

-Our website's examples section is also our playground, read "Website Development"'s "Getting Started" section to get up and running.
+Our website's examples section is also our playground, read "Website Development"'s "Local Previews" section to get up and running.

 ## Website Development